 - Job Description;

-- Statutory Declaration/Affidavit - This will only be accepted for job description/task list – If you are unable to obtain a job description/task list from your employer, a third party official Statutory Declaration or Affidavit written by a work colleague may be considered.
+- Statutory Declaration/Affidavit - This will only be accepted for job description/task list – If you are unable to obtain a job description/task list from your employer, an official Statutory Declaration or Affidavit may be considered.
 All Statutory Declarations or Affidavits must be clearly signed by an authorised witness.
 Please refer to List of authorised witnesses within Australia.
 If obtaining a Statutory Declaration or Affidavit outside Australia, please refer to an Australian Embassy or the legal standard of the country in which you are applying.

 If you are self-employed you must provide a statutory declaration/affidavit with the following information: